Overview

 - The course discipline, and relevant program- or course-level learning outcomes.
 What skills and knowledge are students in your discipline expected to demonstrate, and what activities might support this development?

 - Accessibility needs of your students, including mobility challenges, students’ comfort level, and the availability of required resources.
-What will your students need to participate in an activity, and how will you incorporate flexibility to encourage all students to engage in ways that are meaningful to them?
+What will your students need to participate in an activity, and how will you incorporate flexibility to encourage all students to engage in ways that are meaningful and comfortable to them?

-- The cognitive complexity of the activity or how it relates to the lesson’s intended learning outcomes.
+- The cognitive complexity of the activity, or how it relates to the lesson’s intended learning outcomes.
 If the activity requires students to apply their knowledge or formulate new ideas, consider whether they have the foundational knowledge, skills, and experience to do so meaningfully.

 - Your comfort and experience as an instructor.
 Remember, there is no need to pressure yourself into doing something that feels “risky” or outside of your comfort zone.
 Start small, and work your way up as you develop confidence in facilitating active learning techniques into your teaching.